Q: Where are you?

 I'd like to ask Sarah's subconscious mind to come forward.
 Why did you take Sarah to that particular lifetime?

 A: She fears men.
 (Haha.
-I have this innate blood thirsty urge to rip out the jugular of every Alpha Male I encounter.)
+I have this blood thirsty urge to rip out the jugular of every Alpha Male I encounter.)

 Q: She's still carrying that around now isn't she.
 What's below the fear?